Part of Theodore Roosevelt Bridge closes for 3 to 6 months of emergency repairs

 “Out of an abundance of caution and in anticipation of the snow tomorrow, we wanted to make sure we didn’t put any additional pressure on the bridge,” Lott said Saturday.

 Lott also had in mind recent failures of aging bridges in other cities.
 A Pittsburgh bridge collapsed last month, hours before President Biden was scheduled to arrive to highlight new federal funding to repair and replace the nation’s aging infrastructure.
-No one was killed, but some people were hospitalized.
+No one was killed, but several people were hospitalized.
 A 3.3-mile bridge over the Mississippi River in the Memphis area also closed for three months of emergency repairs last year after alarmed inspectors called 911 to report a large crack in a critical steel support beam.

 “We wanted to make sure we were being overly cautious,” Lott said.

-The bridge, which typically carries more than 150,000 vehicles daily, has not had a major rehabilitation since it opened in 1964, he said.
+The bridge, which typically carries more than 150,000 vehicles daily, has not had a major rehabilitation since it opened in 1964, Lott said.
+A DDOT spokesman said the steel beams have corroded over time from the salt mixture laid down for snowstorms.

+News of the sudden partial closure caught local officials and transportation watchers by surprise.

+Arlington County Board Vice Chair Christian Dorsey (D) said DDOT is right to prioritize motorists’ safety over convenience.
+But he questioned why DDOT didn’t discuss with county officials a decision that will create “substantial delays” for bridge users and “systemic impacts elsewhere.”

+Ragina Ali, a spokeswoman for AAA Mid-Atlantic, questioned why motorists weren’t given more notice about lane closures on such a major artery, even if the emergency work is necessary.

+“While we recognize road and bridge repairs are a major inconvenience and create added congestion, they’re necessary for the safety of all road users,” Ali said.
+“Sadly, we’ve seen far too many incidents across the country where structural problems with bridges were not addressed, resulting in tragedy.”

-DDOT will either replace or repair the deteriorated beams depending on the availability of materials such as steel beams, Lott said.
-The goal is to enable the bridge to safely support the weight of regular traffic until a full rehabilitation can be done in a couple years using federal funding the city expects to receive as part of the recently approved $1.2-trillion infrastructure bill, he said.
+DDOT will either replace or repair the deteriorated beams depending on the availability of materials, Lott said.
+The goal is to enable the bridge to safely support the weight of regular traffic until a full rehabilitation can be done in a couple of years using federal funding the city expects to receive as part of the recently approved $1.2 trillion infrastructure bill, he said.

-DDOT also plans to use federal infrastructure funds to rehabilitate the H Street bridge in Northeast near Union Station, which is also rated in “poor” condition, Lott said.
-The city also plans to replace the Lorraine H. Whitlock Memorial Bridge on Benning Road NE over Kenilworth Avenue and CSX tracks, also rated as “poor.”
+DDOT also plans to use federal infrastructure funds to rehabilitate the H Street bridge in Northeast Washington near Union Station.
+That bridge also is rated in “poor” condition, Lott said.
+The city also plans to replace the Lorraine H. Whitlock Memorial Bridge, also rated as “poor,” on Benning Road NE over Kenilworth Avenue and CSX tracks.

 The Arlington Memorial Bridge reopened fully in December 2020 after a two-year rehabilitation project that cost $227 million.